Schwarzam/ML-Model-dashboard/server/README.md

 ```sh
 python3 manage.py runserver 0:8000
 ```

-## server will be listening on port 8000
+#### server will be listening on port 8000

+Basically all functions are inside *api/views.py*.
+All routes definitions are inside *server/urls.py*